jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/interface-provisioning.rst

    see |planning-doc|: `Ethernet Interfaces <about-ethernet-interfaces>`.

 .. note::
-    On the second worker and storage nodes, the Ethernet interface for the internal management network is attached automatically to support installation using |PXE| booting.
+    On all nodes, except for the initial controller, the Ethernet interface for the internal management network is attached automatically to support installation using |PXE| booting.
 On the initial controller node, the interface for the internal management network is attached according to the